One Percent For The Elephants

 In more recent times, the effects of conflict and unsustainable slash and burn agricultural practices in Sri Lanka have further reduced the elephant population and today there are over 75% less elephants living in Sri Lanka than there were only a century ago.
 As the population of Sri Lanka expands and land becomes more scarce, people and elephants are now finding themselves competing for limited resources.
 Elephants, now predominantly restricted to a dwindling handful of national parks and nature reserves, are being forced to forage beyond the confines of these protected areas.
 This necessary infringement puts them in jeopardy of being killed by the fearful human populations who inhabit those lands.

 With only a few thousand elephants left in the country, there has never been a better time to take action and ensure the protection of this majestic animal.
-That’s why Cha's Organics is proud to partner with the award-winning Sri Lanka Wildlife Conservation Society (SLWCS), donating 1% of all Cha's Organics Coconut Milk sales to help protect Sri Lanka’s wild elephants.
+That’s why Cha's Organics is proud to partner with the award-winning Sri Lanka Wildlife Conservation Society (SLWCS), donating 1% of all Cha's Organics coconut milk and cream sales to help protect Sri Lanka’s wild elephants.
 SLWCS is a Sri Lankan non-profit organization dedicated to facilitating the peaceful coexistence of humans and elephants.
 Their mission to protect and uphold the integrity of Sri Lanka’s fragile ecosystems, while offering concrete solutions to help humans and elephants cohabitate peacefully, is truly inspiring.
 Thanks to the ongoing efforts of Ravi and his team, people living in close proximity to wild elephants in the remote regions of Sri Lanka are finding and implementing concrete solutions to protect their families and resources, while also working together to protect the neighbouring elephants.
 Thank you for your support towards this project.